XboxUnity/AuroraScripts/definitions/aurorascriptlib/README.md

 # Aurora Scripting Library - Module Definitions

-Aurora's scripting library API exposes several [global objects and functions](definitions/aurorascriptlib/library/Globals.lua), and includes numerous feature-rich modules designed to extend the functionality of custom scripts by interfacing with Aurora's UI, filesystem, and system internals.
+Aurora's scripting library API exposes several [global objects and functions](library/Globals.lua), and includes numerous feature-rich modules designed to extend the functionality of custom scripts by interfacing with Aurora's UI, filesystem, and system internals.

-## API Reference
+## Library Usage

 The included modules are available for use in all Content and Utility Scripts, and are preloaded into the Lua execution environment at runtime, eliminating the need to `require` them in your script.

-Library documentation is provided as [LuaDoc](https://luals.github.io/wiki/annotations/) annotations, allowing for intellisense support and type checking when used in conjunction with the VS Code extension [Lua Language Server](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) by sumneko.
+[LuaCATS](https://luals.github.io/wiki/annotations/) annotations for each module serve as a manual documentation reference, and provide intellisense support and type hinting when used in conjunction with the [Lua Language Server](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) VS Code extension by sumneko.

-Note that these annotations are a work in progress; contributions through pull requests are welcome.
+*Note that these annotations are a work in progress; contributions through pull requests are welcome.*

-## Table of Contents
+## API Reference

 - [Globals](#globals)
 - [Library Modules](#library-modules)